hsmoonjohn/gclf_amm/README.md

 # gclf_amm
+URP Project
-Project with Cheolhyeong Kim and Hyesung Moon
+Cheolhyeong Kim, Hyesung Moon

 ## dataset
 Download the dataset(Reddit12K, COLLAB) from the link below and save it into data folder.